zippy84/vtkbool/README.md

 - *First/Second input does not contain any supported cells.*

   What it says.
 Look at the Features.

+- *Bad shaped cells detected.*

+  At least one cell has a bad shape.
+For a cell with more than three points: not all points lie on the plane defined by the calculated surface normal.

 - *First/Second input has non-manifold edges.*